Data4DM/BayesSD/Recitation/4 Examples PP-DS-D-H.md

 ## What
-Calibrating Hierarchical Bayesian ODE; for this, tracing the source of uncertainty and hierarchy is needed.
+Calibrating Hierarchical Bayesian ODE; for this, tracing the source of variation and hierarchy is needed.

 ### Variation (a.k.a.
 Uncertainty)
 As the main part of calibration is inference, our goal is to formulate dynamic model into Bayesian statistical model.